Are you an active player in your life?

-When you find your sleep sweet spot, you will fall asleep quickly at night and will naturally wake in the morning, bursting with energy.
+When you find your sweet sleep spot, you will fall asleep quickly at night and naturally wake in the morning, bursting with energy.

 A simple solution to this is to create a morning routine.

-In the morning is when you are most focused and have the strongest will power.
-This is why people say to do your most difficult task first thing in the morning.
+This is why people say to do your most challenging task first thing in the morning.

-By creating new morning habits, you set yourself up for success, and can then use this as motivation to create other good habits.
+By creating new morning habits, you set yourself up for success and can use this as motivation to construct other good habits.